Staff Members

 Act 67 Community Schools Funds support the Community Schools Initiative at Hazen Union, increasing student and community supports and integration.

 Part of COVID-19 relief funding, ARP ESSER funds supported costs associated with a safe return to in-person instruction and addressing learning loss as well as social emotional challenges exacerbated by the pandemic.
-Examples of FY24 costs include salaries and benefits for instructional and operations staff, HVAC upgrades, engineering services, professional development, outdoor learning programming, and software.
+Examples of FY25 costs include literacy professional development, backup generator installation, duct cleaning, an artist residency, flexible seating for classrooms, anxiety management consultation, software, and behavior management training supplies.

 ARP ESSER Afterschool provided seed funding to bring back afterschool enrichment programming for OSSU schools in partnership with Rural Arts Collaborative.